chevalierthomas/pdf2anki/README.md

 ### Frontend

-The Vite tooling requires **Node.js 18 or newer**.
-If your system Node is older, switch versions with a tool like `nvm` before running the dev server.
+The frontend is pinned to Vite 4 so it works with **Node.js 16.20+**.
+Using a newer LTS (18/20) is still recommended, but no longer required to run the development server.
+If you do switch Node versions with a tool such as `nvm`, reinstall dependencies afterwards.

 ```bash
 cd frontend